Get a rough idea of what a career break might cost you over time. All figures are shown in today's dollars so they are easier to make sense of.

 Income during your break

-This reduces your direct income gap — select the closest to your situation
+This reduces your direct income gap.
+Pick the option that feels closest to your situation

 Fully paid by employer